Doxense/foundationdb-dotnet-client/README.md

 It requires the .NET 4.5 Framework, and uses the 64-bit C API binding that is licensed by FoundationDB LLC and must be obtained separately.

+It currently targets the Beta 2 of FoundationDB (API level 22)

 How to build
 ============